w3c/w3c-website-redesign-documentation/_posts/2021-01-13-header-design-finalisation.md

 ---
 In mid-December we [revised the header area layout](/updates/header-design-update/) to take into account all the feedback we had received.

-Last week we received [feedback](https://docs.google.com/document/d/1f94iNee43vkFR6K2PN3hTshPnmAxRQYPie5_pti7_dM/edit?pli=1#heading=h.hz0jwnbpsvew) from the W3C team on this version of the layout.
+Teo weeks ago we received [feedback](https://docs.google.com/document/d/1f94iNee43vkFR6K2PN3hTshPnmAxRQYPie5_pti7_dM/edit?pli=1#heading=h.hz0jwnbpsvew) from the W3C team on this version of the layout.
 On Tuesday 12th January we had a team meeting to review the feedback together, with the aim of making final decisions about the last required changes to the header area, so it can be signed-off by the W3C team.
+We then continued the discussion offline, to agree the last points.

 The meeting was attended by: